Jack Taylor/Getty Images

 In Britain, Australia and New Zealand it’s also a day for sports, with people watching and playing soccer, rugby and cricket.
 A lot of these sports are being played still but without any audience due to Covid, so people are watching them at home on television or online.

 For Ireland, which celebrates St. Stephen’s Day, there’s an old tradition where people dress up in costumes, often made of straw, and parade a fake bird on top of a decorated pole.

 According to legends, the bird — a wren — is said to have betrayed Irish soldiers in olden times, and so, to avoid bad luck, homes and businesses give out money and treats to the costumed people.

 Called Wren Day, these celebrations still happen in some parts of Ireland and Newfoundland and Labrador.
 If this tradition does happen this year, those in costume will have to wear protective masks and keep two metres from each other and anyone watching in order to stay safe and healthy.

 Picture at right: One of the costumes made of straw on Wren Day.

 In the Bahamas, Boxing Day is the start of Junkanoo, a weeklong festival that lasts until New Year’s Day.
-Just like Boxing Day, no one agrees on the origins of the name Junkanoo, but it’s believed that the holiday started in the 18th century when slavery was still practiced.
-After Christmas, people were given a few days break from their forced labour and used the time to celebrate African traditions.
-Today the islands of the Bahamas hold parades with people in elaborate costumes and masks, along with street parties and music.
-The biggest parade happens in the capital city of Nassau.
+Just like Boxing Day, no one agrees on the origins of the name Junkanoo, but it’s believed that the holiday started in the 18th century when slavery was still practised.
+After Christmas, people were given a break from their forced labour and used the time to celebrate African traditions.